FermiParadox/MinusTimesMinus/README.md

 # What it does

-Randomly generated math exercises for prehighschool students. on addition or multiplication of integers and decimals.
+Randomly generated math exercises for prehighschool students.
+Addition or multiplication of integers and decimals.
 Also, keeps track of user's progress and rewards them.